-Welcome to the Litz Antebellum Mansion!
+Welcome to The Litz Mansion!

 While you are here, be sure to check out the Back of the Dragon Center and try out our craft beer and delicious food.
 Please relax, unwind, have fun, and enjoy your stay!

 Virginia is not just for lovers anymore, it is a destination for riding enthusiasts!
 Nestled in the Appalachian Mountains on Virginia’s famed Route 16 lies Back of the Dragon…32 miles of exhilarating winding curves and unparalleled excitement.

 Spanning from Marion to Tazewell, Virginia riders from around the world unite for the experience of a lifetime.
 Back of the Dragon offers 438 curves for the thrill-seeking knee draggers, a two-lane ribbon road for the sports car aficionados, and breathtaking views of the expansive 3 mountain ranges for all riders.